carlosrodlop/carlosrodlop-docs/book/AWS_Solution_Architect.md

 ### Database migration service (DMS)

+- KeyWords: Database Migration, Replication
-- Transfer a database to another type (relational databases, data warehouses, NoSQL databases and other types of data stores.).
+- It Saas that to transfer (Replicate) a database to another type (relational databases, data warehouses, NoSQL databases and other types of data stores.).
 It is valid for on-premise, in cloud (AWS o different vendro, Azure) or combination of both for Sources and Targets.
-- It is a server in the AWS cloud that runs **Replication** software.
+- Steps:
   - Create a source and a target endpoints
   - Schedule/Run a Replication Task (Replication Instance - VM) to move the data
   - No downtime (Source stays functioning the whole time during the migration)
-- Types of migrations
+- Types of migrations:
-  - Supports Homogenous Migrations — Identical e.g. oracle to oracle
+  - Homogenous Migrations — Identical e.g. oracle to oracle

 ![Homogeneos](https://d1.awsstatic.com/Product-Page-Diagram_AWS-Database-Migration-Service_Homogenous-Database-Migrations_Reduced%402x.053ebcf3f38feed093d6180bb7a351c5551a30a1.png)

-  - Supports Hetrogenous Migrations — Different e.g. SQLServer to Aurora.
-    - If you do this you will need to use a Schema Conversion Tool (SCT)
+  - Hetrogenous Migrations — Different (e.g. SQLServer to Aurora).
+It requires a Schema Conversion Tool (SCT)

 ![Heterogeneos](https://d1.awsstatic.com/reInvent/reinvent-2022/data-migration-services/product-page-diagram_AWS-DMS_Heterogenous-Brief.e64d5fda98f36a79ab5ffcefa82b2735f94540ea.png)

 ### RDS (Relational Database Service)

+- KeyWords: Relation Database

 ![AWS RDS](https://d1.awsstatic.com/video-thumbs/RDS/product-page-diagram_Amazon-RDS-Regular-Deployment_HIW-V2.96bc5b3027474538840af756a5f2c636093f311f.png)

-- AWS Managed Service to create High Available and Scalable **Relational** databases in the Cloud
+- Saas to manage High Available and Scalable Relational databases in the Cloud
-  - It supports: PostgreSQL, MySQL, MariaDB, Oracle, Microsoft SQL Server, and Amazon Aurora
+  - It supports multiple Engines: PostgreSQL, MySQL, MariaDB, Oracle, Microsoft SQL Server, and Amazon Aurora
   - RDS runs on Virtual Machines (can’t log in to the OS or SSH in)
   - RDS is not serverless — (one exception Aurora Serverless)
 - RDS Main Features